srush/MRF-LM/README.md

 The code is broken into three main classes

-* Train.h; Generic L-BFGS training.
+* `Train.h`; Generic L-BFGS training.
 Implements most of Algorithm 2.

-* Inference.h; Lifted inference on a star-shaped MRF.
+* `Inference.h`; Lifted inference on a star-shaped MRF.
 Implements Algorithm 1.

-* Model.h; Pairwise MRF parameters.
+* `Model.h`; Pairwise MRF parameters.
 Implements likelihood computation, gradient updates, and lifted structure.

 The `Model.h` class is a full-rank MRF by default, but can be easily extended to allow for alternative parameterization.
 See `LM.h` for the low-rank